-Seeing is an art for Leo Hurwitz.
+Seeing is art for Leo Hurwitz.
 He sees what others refuse to see.
-And, he never turns away from truths that need to reach the light of day.
+What we see in Light and the City is a piece of this art.
+And, Leo never turns away from truths that need to reach the light of day.
 In The Art Of Seeing Series, we are once again privy to the depth of Leo’s capacity to see; how his carefully trained eyes become a sensitive witness to the details of daily life.
 Leo Hurwitz is a master at candidly capturing people and their surroundings.
 The question is: how many of us go about our lives in a state of oblivion; too caught up in the immediacy of our narrowed focus to look very far beyond?
 How much do we really see?

-Light And The City, the second film in Leo Hurwitz and Peggy Lawson’s The Art Of Seeing series, filmed between 1968 and 1970, takes place inside the hustling, buzzing life of New York City’s Manhattan.
-Most of those captured by Leo’s camera are going about their every day activities just as unaware of their familiar environment as they are of being seen.
-But we, the viewers of his work, are offered a chance to shake off our preoccupations and take a closer look.
+Light And The City (Watch Film), the second film in Leo Hurwitz and Peggy Lawson’s The Art Of Seeing series, filmed between 1968 and 1970, takes place inside the hustling, buzzing life of New York City’s Manhattan.
+Most of those captured by Leo’s camera are going about their everyday activities just as unaware of their familiar environment as they are of being seen.
+But we, the viewers of Leo Hurwitz’s work, are offered a chance to shake off our preoccupations, sit back, relax, and take a closer look.

-Sit back, look, and listen closely, I tell myself, as Light And The City begins with the contemporary sounds of 1970.
-I hear Country Joe and The Fish and Charlie Musselwhite – courtesy of music consultations with the, then, 23 year old Tom Hurwitz, Leo’s son.
+Sit back, look, and listen closely, I tell myself, as Light And The City begins with the contemporary sounds of the late 1960s.
+I hear Country Joe and The Fish and Charlie Musselwhite – courtesy of music consultations with the, then, 23-year-old Tom Hurwitz, Leo’s son.
 Narrated only by music and images, this is a film to be absorbed through our senses.

-As the film reel starts to roll, we are in the middle of a commonplace big city event: rush hour on the turnpike, cars stalled in a traffic jam.
+As the film reel for Light in the City starts to roll, we are in the middle of a commonplace big city event: rush hour on the turnpike, cars stalled in a traffic jam.
 I know those bumper-to-bumper drives all too well and I avoid them if I can.
 Traffic in Los Angeles or New York City is nobody’s dream.

 We emerge into light and are now out on a city street.
 A woman’s left foot takes its first step off the curb, as the WALK sign flashes a signal that it’s safe to cross the street.
 The city is crowded with people in various styles of dress and Leo’s camera flashes on shoes, feet, people walking.
 Going somewhere.
 The DON’T WALK sign appears and the camera pans upwards to the faces of people wearing those shoes, their faces waiting, to continue on.